No items found.

 Clear fluid leaking from the nose or ears Skull fracture

-These symptoms are rare (less than 5% of cases), but serious.
-When in doubt, always seek medical advice.
+These symptoms are rare but serious.
+If in doubt, always consult a doctor.

 Who to consult?